na-na-hi/renget/archive/hdg-nai-v3.md

 There are some helpful comparisons generated via NAI found on [another Rentry](https://rentry.org/NAIDv3artisttagtestoverview) (~600 artists) and [MEGA](https://mega.nz/folder/dZ1RVJDK#jdO5hfJtWvICDGyFZFxMHA) (~7k artists).

 #### What characters are recognized by NAI?
 Characters seem to be recognized that have at least around 50 images.
 Providing related general tags can help push this in the correct direction for obscure characters.
-Danbooru has a useful utility for this. https://danbooru.donmai.us/related_tag
+Danbooru has a useful utility for this. https://danbooru.donmai.us/related_tag (this notably supports entering more than just 1 tag)

 #### What concepts are recognized by NAI?
 The more images with a concept posted on Danbooru, the better.
 For it to be easily triggerable, 500-1k images minimum is ideal.
 Related tags are also important for obscure concepts.